OfficeDev/teams-toolkit/templates/bot-msgext/ts/README.md

 Learn more information [here](https://docs.microsoft.com/en-us/microsoftteams/platform/messaging-extensions/how-to/action-commands/define-action-command)

 ### Link Unfurling
 Link unfurling functions interpret an URL into a card that can provide additional information, image or actions.
 You can register your message extension to receive an invoke activity when a full URL is pasted into composing area, and respond with a card of text information, images or even actions.
+You can config in the manifest file to specify which domain you want to unfurling the link, in this sample the domian is *.botframework.com*.
+Try to paste a URL in *.botframework.com* domian and you will see what the message extension can do.

  Learn more information [here](https://docs.microsoft.com/en-us/microsoftteams/platform/messaging-extensions/how-to/link-unfurling?tabs=dotnet)